Establishing Paternity Rights and Obligations with a Seattle Paternity Attorney

 Court Action to Determine Paternity May Not Be Needed if You Meet with a Seattle Paternity Attorney

 If a person is a Presumed Father or an Acknowledged Father, then no further action should be needed to determine that they are a parent, unless there is a claim being made that someone else should be named as the child’s father.
-However, for a couple who is not living together, court action is still needed to establish a parenting plan and child support obligations.
+However, for a couple who is not living together, court action is still needed to establish custody and child support obligations.
 Do not assume that no court action is needed in your case until you have talked with one of our Seattle paternity attorneys.

 An Acknowledged Father is established where a certificate of acknowledgement of paternity has been filed with the state.
 This is typically done at the time of the birth of the child, and is signed by both parents.
 The certificate states the parents agreement that they are the parents and that there is no other presumed parent.
 The acknowledgement legally establishes that the couple are the parents of the child.
 No other action is needed, except that if the couple is separated, or later separates, they will need to work out a parenting schedule and child support, just like a divorcing couple.

 If you have signed an acknowledgement of paternity but feel you did so by mistake, there is a very limited period of time to rescind that acknowledgement, so make sure you talk to a Seattle paternity attorney right away!

 Where an acknowledgement of paternity has not been done, a person may still be a Presumed Father (see RCW 26.26A.115).
 For instance, you are a Presumed Father if the child was born while you were married to (or in a state registered domestic partnership with) the mother, or within 300 days after such marriage or partnership ended.
 You can also be the Presumed Father if you married or entered into a domestic partnership after the birth of the child and:

 - Filed an assertion with the state that you are the father of the child, or

 - Are voluntarily named on the birth certificate, or